WaleedBinArshad/ng-boilerplate/README.md

 $ gulp
 ```

 Then, open `file:ng-boilerplate/tmp/index.html` in your browser.
-That's all you need to start adding code for your angularjs application.
+That's all you need to start adding code for your angularjs application (no need to run any node server).

-### Directory Structure
+## Directory Structure
+The driectory structure based on angularjs best pratices and it makes maintaining and scaling the app super easy.

 ```
 ng-boilerplate